 Internships, independent study, special topics and work experience are special options offered in each discipline.
 See their activity descriptions.
-Students seeking any of these options should meet and discuss the choice with the respective faculty.
+Students seeking any of these options should

 You may meet this prerequisite based on your course placement, ACT score or successful college coursework.
 Visit our web site for current assessment options and requirements.